Data Science: Programming with Python

 Course credits of 1.5 EC are offered to students who attend meetings every day, actively participate in the exercises and present their (group or individual) project on the last day

-After this course the students will have learned basic programming for data science in Python and therefore will be able to follow the summer courses on Data Science: Text Mining with R and Machine learning with Python.
+After this course the students will have learned basic programming for data science in Python and therefore will be able to follow the summer courses on Data Science: Text Mining with R and Data Science: Machine learning with Python.
 During the course, the students will get on-location expertise and advice regarding how to address their programming challenges and how to further develop their programming skills.

 The course will use freely accessible literature that will be made available to course participants during the course.
 The literature serves both as a practical guide to course materials, and more in-depth reading that can be done during or after the course.